 Personal Social Adjustment Training (PSAT) is designed to teach skills related to acceptable work behaviors and to improve interpersonal skills that inhibit the customer's abilities to successfully obtain and maintain competitive integrated employment.
 PSAT can be used to reinforce behaviors and skills that the customer previously failed to master.
 Before PSAT is provided to a customer, a Personal Adjustment Evaluation is completed to identify the goals to be addressed in the PSAT.

+This service can be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+For information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 For additional information, refer to VR-SFP Chapter 13: Work Readiness Services, 13.3 Personal Social Adjustment Training Evaluation and 13.4 Personal Social Adjustment Training.

 The VR counselor must sign VR3137B, Personal Social Adjustment and Work Adjustment Training Plan, indicating agreement with PSAT goals, objectives, and training hours before training is provided after the evaluation or before additional monthly hours are authorized with a service authorization.
+For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 PSAT Procedures

-The VR counselor completes the VR3121, Referral for Work Readiness Services, entirely, records areas that the VR counselor wants evaluated, and attaches all information as instructed on the form.The attached information provides background information necessary for the provider to effectively work with the customer.
+The VR counselor completes the VR3121, Referral for Work Readiness Services, entirely, records areas that the VR counselor wants evaluated, and attaches all information as instructed on the form.
+The VR counselor indicates when the services can be provided remotely, in a setting where the trainer and student are in the same location or a combination of both.
+The attached information provides background information necessary for the provider to effectively work with the customer.

 After the personal adjustment trainer completes the VR3137A, Personal Social Adjustment Training and Work Adjustment Training Evaluation, the trainer completes VR3137B, Personal Social Adjustment and Work Adjustment Training Plan, getting feedback from the VR counselor and the customer to identify measurable goals and objectives.

+Planning meetings related to the training plan between customer, provider, customer’s circle of supports and VR-staff may be conducted remotely.
+For information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 Before a PSAT service is provided, the VR counselor must sign the VR3137B, approving the goals, objectives, and training time.
 A service authorization for the PSAT is issued after the VR counselor approves the VR3137B.
 The number of hours of PSAT are authorized for each week monthly.